cloud-hypervisor/cloud-hypervisor/README.md

 ### Cloud image

-`cloud-hypervisor` supports booting disk images containing all needed components to run cloud workloads, a.k.a. cloud images.
+Cloud Hypervisor supports booting disk images containing all needed components to run cloud workloads, a.k.a. cloud images.
 To do that we rely on the [Rust Hypervisor Firmware](https://github.com/cloud-hypervisor/rust-hypervisor-firmware) project to provide